1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Camera_Based_2D_Feature_Tracking/README.md

 * **BRISK:** Produced between 254 and 297 keypoints per image.
 * **AKAZE:** Yielded between 155 and 179 keypoints per image.

+## MP.8 Performance Evaluation 2

+We counted the number of matched keypoints for each valid combination of detector type and descriptor type, totaling 35 combinations.
+It's important to note that SIFT descriptors could not be extracted when using ORB detectors, and AKAZE descriptors were only compatible with AKAZE detectors.

+Refer to the results in the file in the Result directory: ````Task_MP8_MP9.csv````.
+The FAST detectors, when paired with BRIEF, SIFT, and ORB descriptors, consistently yielded the highest number of matched keypoints, averaging around 300 per image.